rhinobase/raftyui/apps/docs/app/(docs)/docs/integrations/combobox/page.md

 ---
-title: Tanstack Infinite Query
-pageTitle: Infinite Query - Rafty UI
+title: Rafty UI + React Query
-description: Tanstack Infinite Query
+nextjs:
+  metadata:
+    title: Combobox
+    description: Rendering lists that can additively "load more" data onto an existing set of data or "infinite scroll" is also a very common UI pattern.
 ---

-## Import

 Rendering lists that can additively "load more" data onto an existing set of data or "infinite scroll" is also a very common UI pattern.
+Over here we are using [TanStack React Query](https://tanstack.com/query/latest) for fetching the data.

 ```jsx
 import { useInfiniteQuery } from "@tanstack/react-query";